SSH_CONFIG(5) BSD File Formats Manual SSH_CONFIG(5)

 to hosts whose host key has changed.
 This provides maximum pro-

-tection against trojan horse attacks, though it can be annoying
+tection against man-in-the-middle (MITM) attacks, though it can

-when the /etc/ssh/ssh_known_hosts file is poorly maintained or
+be annoying when the /etc/ssh/ssh_known_hosts file is poorly

-when connections to new hosts are frequently made.
-This option
+maintained or when connections to new hosts are frequently made.

-the user has confirmed that is what they really want to do, and
+firmed that is what they really want to do, and ssh will refuse

 TCPKeepAlive